cutenode/nodevu/core/README.md

 ## API

-assuming you're requiring this module as `nodevu`:

-- `nodevu(options)` - returns a promise that resolves to a giant JSON blob of data.
-This is the default export.
-  - `options` (`Object`, optional) - an`Object`of options to pass to the module.
-    - `fetch` (`Object`, optional): - your chosen fetch implementation, if you _don't_ want to use the Undici Fetch that the package uses by default.

 The data returned by this module follows a pretty specific structure.
 Here's a detailing of that structure:

 - Everything is within a top level `Object`.